msimonin/RestletApplication/README.md

 This is an archetype with an application skeleton to demonstrate the use of the [RESTlet framework](http://restlet.org).
 It exposes a simple Restful API compatible with [Restfully](https://github.com/crohr/restfully).

+Versions :

+For specific versions, checkout the corresponding tag.
+* 0.0.1 : "Hello world" application
+* current :The application present a "grid like" resource.
+A grid is composed of clusters of machines.

 # Running from the sources

 Clone the repository